If you don't like 'Agnipath' scheme don't join armed forces, no compulsion: V K Singh slams protesters | Law-Order

 However, massive protests have erupted in many states, including Bihar and Uttar Pradesh, with youths taking to the streets to express their dissatisfaction with the scheme.

-Anyone involved in protests, arson and vandalism against the Agnipath scheme would not be allowed to join the three services under the new recruitment model, a senior military official had said on Sunday.
+Anyone involved in protests, arson and vandalism against the 'Agnipath' scheme would not be allowed to join the three services under the new recruitment model, a senior military official said on Sunday.

 Singh said the concept of the 'Agnipath' scheme was conceived when the Kargil Committee was formed after the 1999 war.